Can I work if I receive Social Security disability?

 Generally, SSDI recipients can ‘t start doing what’s considered “substantial gainful activity” (SGA) and continue to receive disability benefits.
 Once you have completed the nine-month trial work period, for a period of 36 months, you can still receive SSDI for any month where your earnings fall below the SGA level.

-How many hours can you work if you’re on Social Security disability?
+How many hours can I work if I receive Social Security disability?

 How much can you earn and still get SSI?